dotnet/csharplang/proposals/data-classes.md

 to make all fields into properties automatically.
 This is strange because we would be generating a property from a field syntax.
 However, it removes what will be a meaningless restriction for the user, only mandated by implementation difficulties.
-Property substition will never be a perfect abstraction (reflection will be able to see properties, for example) but the solution would probably be able to match user expectations for the vast majority of cases.
+Property substitution will never be a perfect abstraction (reflection will be able to see properties, for example) but the solution would probably be able to match user expectations for the vast majority of cases.
 The properties would also be `ref readonly` returning, so